What Is Spousal Support (also known as Maintenance or Alimony)?

 are prepared to help you if the need for a spousal support modification

 arises.
 If you have already received an adverse spousal support order, Stange Law Firm can represent you in the filing of an appeal.

 ii.
 Maintenance in Illinois

 In Illinois, a court makes the threshold decision that maintenance is appropriate in a given case.
 While judges do not have to use the formula, they must make a finding explaining why they did not.
 Under the formula, a maintenance award should generally equal 30 percent of the payor’s gross income minus 20 percent of the payee’s gross income, not to exceed 40 percent of the parties combined gross income when added to the payee’s gross.
 This might sound complex, but our attorneys can go through this with you.

 In Kansas, the court has wide discretion as it relates to spousal support like in Missouri.
 However, a spousal support award cannot be ordered for longer than 121 months.
 But the parties can agree to a longer term for purposes of settling the case.

 iv.
 Alimony in Oklahoma

-Contact Our Attorneys in St. Louis, Kansas City, Columbia and Springfield in Missouri, Illinois, Kansas and Oklahoma
+Contact Our Attorneys in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Topeka, Tulsa, Oklahoma City, Omaha, and Lincoln in Missouri, Illinois, Kansas, Oklahoma, and Nebraska

 Contact us online

-or by phone to schedule a confidential consultation at any of our convenient locations, including offices in: St. Louis, Columbia, Kansas City, Springfield, Tulsa, Wichita and beyond.
+or by phone to schedule a confidential consultation at any of our convenient locations, including offices in St. Louis, Chicago, Columbia, Kansas City, Springfield, Wichita, Topeka, Tulsa, Oklahoma City, Omaha, Lincoln, and beyond.